Jimmy Ochieng

 Biography

 Jimmy Ochieng is pursuing a PhD in The Media School at Indiana University.
-His research areas include political communication, media effects and political behavior, and mediation and reconciliation.
+His research areas include political communication, media effects and political behavior, vulnerability to false narratives, and mediation and reconciliation.
 He has actively contributed to peace initiatives in Africa collaborating with the African Union Panel of Eminent African Personalities, United Nations, Centre for Humanitarian Dialogue and Berghof Foundation.
-His research has been published in Journalism & Mass Communication Quarterly, The International Journal of Press/Politics, African Journalism Studies, Newspaper Research Journal and International Journal of Communication and Health Communication.
+His research has been published in Journalism & Mass Communication Quarterly, The International Journal of Press/Politics, African Journalism Studies, Newspaper Research Journal, International Journal of Communication, Health Communication and Journalism.

 Recent Publications